G-Research/siembol/docs/siembol_ui/how-tos/how_to_add_new_config_in_siembol_ui.md

-# How to add new config in siembol ui
+# How to add new config in Siembol UI

 Adding a new config is done through the config manager view as seen below.